sscroggs11/Socail-Network-API/README.md

 ##Table of Contents

     Installation
     Usage
     link
     Questions

 ##Installation to use this database:copy the code from my repository.

 ##Usage

-    use npm i to install dependencies
+1.use npm i to install dependencies

-    use npm start to run the server
+2.use npm start to run the server

-    use insomnia or similar software to navigate get,post,put,and delete requests from the Users, Thoughts,reaction, and friend routes.
+3.use insomnia or similar software to navigate get,post,put,and delete requests from the Users, Thoughts,reaction, and friend routes.
 9.watch walkthrough below to see the full functionality.

 ##Link To Walkthrough (https://drive.google.com/file/d/1PFE3CTOGw24dNGi3EoisNuS6aU0MobmU/view?usp=sharing )